Exordio/py-mcp/readme.md

  ### Todos

   - Asynchronous loading of libraries.
+(Done!)
   - Running all downloads parallel/asynchronously.
+(Done!)
   - Automatic assembly of the client/server launch script, along with a ready-made client distribution.
 (Done! all versions.)

  ### Tech